chaptr-africa/web-development-public/Django/Week2/day2.md

 - Once you've entered the information, press Enter to create the superuser account.
 - Rerun your server.
 - You can now use the superuser account to log in to the admin site at http://127.0.0.1:8000/admin and access all the features that require administrative privileges.

+## Add Sample Posts

+- To add two sample blog posts to the Django admin site, you can follow these steps:

+  1. Navigate to the Django admin site in your web browser (http://127.0.0.1:8000/admin by default).

+  2. Log in with your superuser account credentials.

+  3. Click on the "Blog" link to navigate to the blog post list view.

+  4. Click on the "Add Blog" button to create a new blog post.

+  5. Fill in the form with the following information:

+     - Title: "My First Blog Post"
+     - Author: [select your user account from the drop-down list]
+     - text: "This is my first blog post on this website!"

+  6. Click on the "Save" button to save the new blog post.

+  7. Repeat steps 4-6 to add another sample blog post:

+     Fill in the form with the following information:

+      - Title: "My Second Blog Post"
+      - Author: [select your user account from the drop-down list]
+      - Text: "This is my second blog post, and it's about Django."

+   Click on the "Save" button to save the new blog post.

+   Navigate back to the blog post list view to see your two new blog posts listed.

+   You should now have two sample blog posts in your Django application that you can use to test your views and templates.